-- End-to-End Flexible Algorithm: This is used for traffic engineering intents achieved with Flexible Algorithm, including low latency, multi-plane disjointness, affinity inclusion/exclusion, and SRLG exclusion.
-See SRv6 Flexible Algorithm, on page 21. - SRv6-TE Policy: This is used for traffic engineering intents beyond Flex Algo capabilities, such as path disjointness that rely on path computation by a PCE.
+- End-to-End Flexible Algorithm: This is used for traffic engineering intents achieved with Flexible Algorithm, including low latency, multi-plane disjointness, affinity inclusion/exclusion, and SRLG exclusion. - SRv6-TE Policy: This is used for traffic engineering intents beyond Flex Algo capabilities, such as path disjointness that rely on path computation by a PCE.
 In addition, this is used for user-configured explicit paths.
-SRv6-TE Policy, on page 6.